Managing Absenteeism in Public Hospitals: The Harmful Effects of Overly Fragile Solutions

 According to the results of the12th Ayming Survey on Absenteeism and Employee Engagement, France recorded an absenteeism rate of 5.11% in 2019.

-To understand this discrepancy, we conducted a study analyzing how absenteeism is managed in public hospitals and its effects on nursing staff, healthcare managers, and patients, against a backdrop of budget cuts and deteriorating working conditions: increased workload, time pressure, computer-monitored work schedules, fragmented work, aggression from patients and their families, etc.
+To understand this discrepancy, we conducted a study analyzing how absenteeism is managed in public hospitals and its effects on nursing staff, healthcare administrators, and patients, against a backdrop of budget cuts and deteriorating working conditions: increased workload, time pressure, computer-monitored work schedules, fragmented work, aggression from patients and their families, etc.

 "Resourcefulness"